3270 Extended Data Stream

 did the text come from?"

-The data returned by a Read begins with the Read Header which contains the AID
+The data returned by a Read begins with the read heading which contains the

 (one byte) and cursor location (two bytes) in the first three bytes.